 if you have any advice about this topic, let me know!

-tripod and a remote are your best friends! a remote is not too expensive and if you set a 2second delay it’ll give you enough time to get in position.posted over 3 years ago
+tripod and a remote are your best friends! a remote is not too expensive and if you set a 2second delay it’ll give you enough time to get in position.posted almost 4 years ago

 Thank you very much!!
 So does a tripod help me more than just set the camera on a table or on a wall?
-And will it work for every camera model?posted over 3 years ago
+And will it work for every camera model?posted almost 4 years ago

 With the tripod you have the option to place the camera at a certain height, or angle the camera up or down to make cool new perspectives.
 I don’t think that any tripod will work with any camera, but on the bottom of your camera there should be a small screw shaped hole, which should be used for placing it on the tripod.
 So you need to find a tripod which fits there :)

 Hope this helps!
 But Stella, you take amazing shots already, maybe you dont even need the tripod ;)

 Thank you very much for your nice words!!
 Thank you also for the details!!
-However, I take many more which I don’t like:(posted over 3 years ago
+However, I take many more which I don’t like:(posted almost 4 years ago

 I used a tripod before I conned my husband into taking all my photos. :P But the tripod works for the most part.

 I usually use a tripod.
 But before I got the Canon T3i with a flip screen, I put the tripod in front of a mirror.
-Also, try using a remote or putting it on timer! :) Hope this helpedposted about 3 years ago
+Also, try using a remote or putting it on timer! :) Hope this helpedposted over 3 years ago

 I have a tripod, and then I just set the self timer.
-Then I pick my favourites and edit them :) Editing can do wonders for a picture :) Best of luck!posted about 3 years ago
+Then I pick my favourites and edit them :) Editing can do wonders for a picture :) Best of luck!posted over 3 years ago